trofi/trofi.github.io.gen/posts/256-porting-to-pure-bison-api.md

 - Our parse result is the `stdout` output of intermediate and final computation step.
 We don't collect any of the syntax information here.

 Note that parser's definition requires lexing function prototype.
-Thus we include all of autogenerated header via `#include "lex.expr.h"`.
+Thus, we include all of autogenerated header via `#include "lex.expr.h"`.

 Moving on to lexer: